UMMS-Biocore/debrowser/README.md

 **The JNK2 Knock-out versus JNK1 Knock-out:**

-High fat diet JNK1 knock out and JNK2 knock-out samples compared against high fat diet wild type samples showed a stronger effect from JNK2 KO.
+High fat diet JNK1 knock-out and JNK2 knock-out samples compared against high fat diet wild type samples showed a stronger effect from JNK2 KO.
-From the figures below, JNK2 knock out has a stronger effect than JNK1 KO samples.
+From the figures below, JNK2 KO has a stronger effect than JNK1 KO samples.
 There are 177 genes (Fig. 31) that have padj < 0.01 and |log2 foldchange| > 1 in the JNK2 KO comparison while there are only 17 genes (Fig. 32) detected in the JNK1 KO comparison with the same cutoffs.